openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 * Levels of Categories to display when always display child categories is checked

 <h3>PRO Features</h3>
-* Priority support.
-* Ability to customize each page's link text.
+* Ability to customize each page or navigation menu item link’s text.
-* Click and drag styling for page, category, and navigation menu widgets.
+* Click-and-drag styling for page, category, and navigation menu widgets.
-* Styling options for links including color, background color, size, and font weight.
+* Styling options for links including color, background color, size, hover, and font weight.
 * Styling options for different levels of links.
 * Styling options for the current page or category.
 * Styling options for the parent of the current page or category.
-* Block styling options including borders and border colors.
+* Blocked styling options including borders, border width, and border colors.
-* Bullet style selection from 7 styles or select none to have no bullets.
+* Option to choose from 7 bullet styles or no bullets.
 * Accordion menu support for pages, categories, and navigation menus.
 * Accordion icon style and color selection.
 * Accordion option to keep all sections closed until clicked.
-* Accordion option to include the highest level parent in accordion.
+* Accordion option to include highest level parent in accordion.
 * Ability to exclude a page from all menus using a simple checkbox.
 * Link ordering for the category widget.
-* Number of levels of pages to show when always displayed child pages is not checked.
+* Number of levels of pages to show when "always display child pages" is not checked.
 * Ability to select and display custom post types.
 * Ability to select and display custom taxonomies.
-* Optionally display the current page's parents, grandparents, and children only.
+* Option to display only the current page's parents, grandparents, and children.
-* Optionally display child page siblings when on a child page.
-With our without grandchildren available. .
+* Option to display child page siblings when on a child page (with or without grandchildren available).
-* Ability to display the widgets everywhere the sidebar displays.
+* Ability to display the widgets everywhere the widget area is used (including homepage if applicable).
-* Ability to select the parent page/category when using the display widget everywhere option.
+* Ability to select the highest level parent page/category.
-* Ability to display assigned posts or custom post types under categories.
-* Ability to select which levels of categories assigned posts should display under. **NEW**
+* Ability to select which levels of categories assigned posts will display under.
+* Ability to display assigned posts or custom post types under categories or taxonomies.
 * Ability to limit the number of posts or custom post types to display under categories.
 * Support for custom navigation menus from Appearance -> Menus.
-* Ability to display the current Navigation Menu's items parents, siblings and children only.
+* Ability to display the current navigation menu item's parents and children only.
-* Optionally display the top-level Navigation Menu's items when there are no child items or not viewing a menu item.
+* Option to display the top-level navigation menu items when there are no child items or not viewing a menu item.
-* Access to members only support area.
+* Priority support with access to members only support area.

 <h3>Currently ships with the following languages</h3>
 * English (US)